 For mobile carriers, efficiently and effectively monitor performance, Quality of Experience (QoE) and security for their services and subscribers, as well as identify and monetize new offerings is critical to success.
 But actual network probes that provide visibility into wireless core networks have limited capacity and may not cope with the exploding mobile subscriber traffic.
-Additional probes need to be added, and GTP User Plane traffic has to be balanced between them, granting that the whole subscriber session is sent to the same tool.
+Additional probes need to be added, and GTP User Plane traffic has to be balanced between them, granting that the whole IP Flow related to one particular session is sent to the same tool.

 Microtel Innovation Aster A-640 and A-648 gives the solution to this problem.

-Balancing the GTP User Plane is not an easy task: it needs to be done in a way that grant that all the Subscriber traffic is sent to the same probe, and assure best performances, so that the solution is future proof, ready for the growing data traffic that will be in the coming years.
+Balancing the GTP User Plane is not an easy task: it needs to be done in a way that grant that all the IP Flow traffic related to the same session is sent to the same probe, and assure best performances, so that the solution is future proof, ready for the growing data traffic that will be in the coming years.

-How to do that?
-This can be achieved balancing the User Plane traffic using Inner IP filtering, and doing that in hardware to avoid performances problems.
+How to do that? his can be achieved balancing the User Plane traffic using the Inner IP key, and doing that in hardware to avoid performances problems.

-In fact, in GTP protocol the Inner IP is the Subscriber IP address, and balancing the traffic using such key will create User Plane traffic flows belonging to the same subscriber.
+In fact, in GTP protocol the Inner IP is the Subscriber IP address, and balancing the traffic using such key will create User Plane traffic flows belonging to the same User IP sessions.

 Fig. 1 Inner IP in GTP frame (inner IP=IP packet sent by the phone)